AoiKuiyuyou/AoikHotkey/README.md

 AutoHotkey remake in Python.
 Hotkey calls Python function.

 Tested working with:
-- Windows 7 x64
+- Python 2.7 and 3.4
-- Windows 8.1 x64
+- Windows 7
-  - With Python x86 version (tested with 2.7.9) some key-up events are not received if a hotkey function is run in the same thread.
+- Windows 8.1
-- Python 2.7 and 3.4. (x86 and x64 both work.)
+  - With Python x86 version (tested with 2.7.9) some key-up events are not received if a hotkey function is run in the main thread.

 Inspired by:
 - [AutoHotkey](https://github.com/AutoHotkey/AutoHotkey)